top of page

 The Tupperware party hits new emotional lows and comic highs.
 Gyppo continues his unsolicited monologues, Valda argues over a corkscrew refund, and Domingo offers unsolicited mytho-poetic metaphors involving chained bodies and birds feasting on livers.
 Meanwhile, Cherry grows more and more pained, both physically and metaphorically.

-Sharday, bright-eyed and still clutching the tea tray, walks in on the moment with the pitch-perfect line: “Jeez, who died?”
+Sharday, bright-eyed, walks in on the moment with the pitch-perfect line: “Jeez, who died?”

 The writing process for Eating Ice Cream With Your Eyes Closed has taken place on Awabakal and Worimi Country.
 Public readings and development sessions have been held on Dja Dja Wurrung Country (Castlemaine).
 We recognise that these lands were never ceded.
 We acknowledge the continuing connection of First Nations peoples to land, story, and community.